deepakkum21/Docker/README.md

 - `minikube start --driver=hyperv` if using hyperV or can use docker, or virtualbox
 - `minikube status` to check the status
 - `minikube dashboard` for a web based bashboard

+## The kubectl tool supports three kinds of object management:

+- **Imperative commands**
+- **Imperative object configuration**
+- **Declarative object configuration**

+## Kubectl cmd

+- `kubectl create deployment nameOfDeployment --imag=repoName/imageWhichWantToDeploy`
+- `kubectl cluster-info`
+- `kubectl get deployments` list all deployments
+- `kubectl get pods` list all pods
+- `kubectl get nodes`
+- `kubectl delete deployments nameOfDeployment` to delete a particular deployment
+- `kubectl expose deployment nameOfDeployment --type=LoadBalancer --port=portNoToBeExposed`

+  - **--type**
+    - `ClusterIP (default)`
+      - Exposes the Service on an internal IP in the cluster.
+      - This type makes the Service only reachable from within the cluster.
+    - `NodePort`
+      - Exposes the Service on the same port of each selected Node in the cluster using NAT.
+      - Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+Superset of ClusterIP.
+    - `LoadBalancer`
+      - Creates an external load balancer in the current cloud (if supported) and `assigns a fixed, external IP to the Service`.
+Superset of NodePort.
+    - `ExternalName`
+      - Exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
+      - No proxy is used.
+This type requires v1.7 or higher of kube-dns.

+- `kubectl get services`
+- `minikube service nameOfDeployment` to see in browser